BEACHES AND SITES AROUND WESTPUNT

 Just past this turn is a small building on the right.
 Many years ago, a young couple was building a chapel on their property.
 As they were painting the murals on the walls, the wife mentioned that she thought she might be pregnant after many years of trying to conceive and it turned out she was.
 Afterwards, the chapel became a destination for those who wished to have children.
 It unfortunately has been repainted.
 A couple of miles further you’ll find the rotary with the metal iguana near the airport.

 Back on the main road, you’ll go up and down a couple of roller coaster hills.
-If you look carefully, there is a sign on the right that says “spasm”.
-Slow down, there is a bump in the road here.
 Playa Jeremi is the next beach that you will come to.
 Again it is small but very nice.
 Lock your car and do not leave any valuables inside even for a short while.
 There is a hike across the street to the old Newtown Landhuis, Seru Bientu, a very magnificent tree, and even higher to a view of the coast towards the East.

 Immediately after Jeremi you can take a right that will take you through the (very) small town of Lagun or continue to a stop sign and take a right, Lagun beach will be on your left.
-Discover Diving dive shop is on the left.
+Lagun Diving dive shop is on the left.
 They serve lunch and dinner now Monday through Sunday with live music one night a month.
-The snorkelling as well as the diving is wonderful here.
-This is the least expensive dive shop in the area.
+The snorkeling as well as the diving is wonderful here.
 There may be a school of squid that you’ll find quite near shore (check near the small buoy); green morays on both sides of the lagoon, occasionally a spotted eagle ray or two over the sand at the mouth of the bay and you can almost always spot a turtle or two very close to the shore.
 There is a small cave to the left.
-I would suggest snorkelling to the left and not having to fight the current on the way back.
+I would suggest snorkeling to the left and not having to fight the current on the way back.
 They rent chairs on the beach.
-Peter at Bahia Inn and Diving (on right above the beach) also has a dive shop on premise as well.
+Peter at Bahia Inn and Diving has a new building/ dive shop on the right.
 I like to go left from the cove on our dives.
 Bahia Inn now serves dinner every night and snacks or lunch during the days.
 We often take divers for a twilight/early evening dive and emerge in time for dinner with the other diners watching for the dive lights.

 As you drive East you will twice go under a canopy of trees.
 After the second natural tunnel, you will see on the left, two banners at the base of the steep driveway leading up to Klein Santa Marta Landhuis.
 It has been beautifully renovated into a bed and breakfast complete with dive shop, restaurant and is high enough to have a view of the ocean.

 Driving East on the “beach road”, you will see a long mango colored wall on the right that says Cas Abou.
 Cas Abou is a development with very grand houses.
 There is also access to a beach for a fee.
 Many think it’s the prettiest on the island.
-The snorkelling is very good here but the restaurant is not as expansive as the one at Porto Marie, they charge more to get in; 10 guilders ($6) a car ($5.70), and 5 guilders to rent chairs.
-There is now a new dive site here, B Diving and Watersports.
+The snorkeling is very good here on both sides but the restaurant is not as expansive as the one at Porto Marie, they charge to get in; 10 guilders ($6) a car ($5.70), and 5 guilders to rent chairs.
+There is now a new dive op here, B Diving and Watersports.
 You can also get a massage.
 Just past the entrance to Cas Abou is E’Lanternu Restaurant on the left.
 It is closed on Tuesdays.
 There are a few truki pans/food trucks nearby.
 One sells fries and chicken on the weekend and the other sells smoothies.
 The main road continues and connects with the road from the airport right before Tera Cora.
 Before there, there is a new restaurant called Bliss inside Fontein Park.
 While it has chicken and fish on the menu, it has quite a selection for Vegans and Vegetarians.